pola-rs/polars-web/www/posts/20211121/index.md

 ### Adding Other Features

 Here comes the part where polars really shines.
-Instead of writing a combination of `groupby` and `join` queries, we just use the expression API to declare that we want to calculate statistics over some partition.
+Instead of writing a combination of `group_by` and `join` queries, we just use the expression API to declare that we want to calculate statistics over some partition.

 ```python
 def add_features(dataf):